wmayner/pyphi/README.md

 This project is inspired by a [previous project](https://github.com/albantakis/iit) written in Matlab by L. Albantakis,
-M. Oizumi, A. Hashmi, A. Nere, U. Olces, P. Rana, and B. Shababo.
+M. Oizumi, A. Hashmi, A. Nere, U. Olcese, P. Rana, and B. Shababo.

 Correspondence regarding this code and the PyPhi paper should be directed to Will Mayner, at [<mayner@wisc.edu>](mailto:mayner@wisc.edu).
 Correspondence